pauleveritt/pycharm_companion/docs/tutorials/react_typescript/routing/index.rst

 .. tutorialstep::
     published: 2018-02-26 12:00
     duration: 4m26s
     excerpt: React single-page applications use client-side routing.
-Hook that up in a TypeScript app.
+Doing that with TypeScript has been a moving target.
+Let's show a working example.
     is_pro: True
     references:
         author: